1. Painted or missing fire door labels

 2. Clearance deficiency dimensions around the door in the closed position

 Shimming the hinges with metal shims may help to correct the problem, and there are metal edges available which are listed for use when a door needs to be increased in width to reduce the clearance.
-For clearances larger than allowed by NFPA 80, there are gasketing products in development which may be allowed by the listing agencies as an alternative to replacing the door.
+For clearances larger than allowed by NFPA 80, there are gasket products in development which may be allowed by the listing agencies as an alternative to replacing the door.

 3. Kick-down door holder

 A kick-down door holder is a simple mechanical device which is mounted on the bottom corner of the door and flips down to hold the door open.
-Because fire doors must be self-closing or automatic-closing, a kick-down holder is not an acceptable way of holding open a fire door.
+Because fire rated door labels must be self-closing or automatic-closing, a kick-down holder is not an acceptable way of holding open a fire door.
 A mechanical hold-open feature in a door closer and other types of hold-opens such as wedges, hooks, and overhead holders are not allowed for fire doors either.

 4. Auxiliary hardware items that get in the way of the intended function of the door

 These auxiliary items may include creative ways of holding open the door or providing additional security.
 In many cases the auxiliary items create an egress problem, for example, additional locks or surface bolts (most egress doors must unlatch with one operation), chains or creative devices used with panic hardware, or electronic access control products that have not been installed with the required release devices for code compliance.
 Hardware used on fire doors must be listed for that use, and items not listed for use on a fire door must be removed.
 Holes left by the removal of auxiliary items must be filled in accordance with NFPA 80, typically either with steel fasteners, or with the same material as the door or frame.